 Most of us who have been abused by our families desperately crave love.
 However, unfortunately, due to our childhood priming, we end up getting into relationships with people who ‘resonate’ with us.
 And if we experienced abuse, well, we usually end up falling for the guiles of abusive narcissists.
 Why?
 Sadly, this happens because of our impaired limbic resonance.
 We are drawn to abusers because they seem familiar.
 When our experiences of love in our childhoods were chaotic, unpredictable, and violent, abuse feels comfortable, they feel like home.

 Furthermore, that’s one of the key reasons not to get into any romantic relationships when one is struggling with childhood trauma.
 Unconsciously we are attracted to abusive partners and end up being further abused.

 That’s what happened to me.
 I got into a relationship with a man whom I felt I had known for a long time.
 Yes, he turned out to be the exact replica, if not worse of my abusive father.

 Limbic Regulation & Revision

 Since most of us cannot afford those expensive places we have to find ways to replicate that kind of positive environment.
-For me it meant taking time off work, not interacting with many people.
+For me, it meant taking time off work, and not interacting with many people.
 And having a loving son to support my recovery.